Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### cluster_dp_labels

-Comma separated list of Labels for the data plane.
+Comma-separated list of labels for the data plane.

 Labels are key-value pairs that provide additional context information for each DP.